LukeCircle/coh-theme/README.md

 #Circle of Hope WordPress Theme#
-This WordPress theme has been built specifically for the website http://circleofhope.net.
+This WordPress theme was built specifically for a now deprecated version the website http://circleofhope.net.
 It has been built using the Reverie theme framework, available [here](http://themefortress.com/reverie/ "Reverie").
 Joel Smith lead the development of this theme which incorporated the designs put forward by Circle of Hope's Storytellers team in 2012.

 *This theme is no longer live in production*